kosl/ihipp-examples/docs/week4.md

 [![Colab](images/colab-badge-fp.png)](https://colab.research.google.com/drive/1ZelmLf5ls947WirRkrBMRt2eOmNarmAP)

-## 4.2 A: Brief explanation of size, extent and alignment rules
+### Brief explanation of size, extent and alignment rules

 Before we go further into the Parallel file I/O we need to get some basic knowledge about the terminology of size, extent, true extent etc. and get some background about the alignment rules.